hashimkalam/DOC333---Individual-Coursework/README.md

 # DOC333---Individual-Coursework
-DOC333 Introduction to Programming 1 - P1 | Developing a Shapes Calculator
+You have been instructed to develop a simple shapes calculator!